vtex/vtex-courses/courses/service-course/08_graphiql/en.md

    }
    ```

-   > :exclamation: The _Query Variables_ area is below the coding area, to amplify it's area just drag by the title.
+   > :exclamation: The _Query Variables_ area is below the coding area, to amplify its area just drag by the title.

 3. At last, just click on the _play_ button and check the outcome on the debug area.
 The query results should look like this: